yarec/react-layout-generator/README.md

 *See RLGDesktop, RLGDynamic and RLGList for examples.*

 A generator is just a function that returns an instance of Generator.
-The function must define the generators Param and contain an init function.
+The function must define the generators Param, contain an init function and an optional create function.
 Here is a simple do nothing generator:

 ```javascript
 function DoNothing(name: string) {